 How to competitively market sustainability?

-When you see a product that says eco-friendly, fair-trade, cruelty-free, do you choose it over a traditional product?
-If yes, it means you care about the impacts of your choices.
-If not, does it mean that you don't care?
+When you see a product that says "eco-friendly", "fair-trade", "cruelty-free", do you choose it over a traditional product?

 I recently attended a Women in Sustainability conference on how to sell sustainability.
 The speakers Sophia and Natalia shared some ideas which answered these questions so clearly.
 Such simple ideas, that once I heard, it seemed like common sense.

-I am an environmentally conscious person (not at all perfect).
+I consider myself an environmentally conscious person (far from perfect).
 I try to make the right choice for nature and animals as much as it seems reasonable to me.
 "Reasonable" being the keyword.
-Some of the strategies in sustainability marketing puts eco-conscious people in a reasonability dilemma.

 What is this reasonability dilemma?